Keith Muxlow

 A native of Brown City, Muxlow graduated from Brown City High School.
-After high school, he served in the United States Army in from 1955 to 1957 as a radio operator.
+After high school, he served in the United States Army from 1955 to 1957 as a radio operator.
 He was the co-owner and manager of the Brown City Industrial Park before being elected to the city council in 1969, and eventually becoming mayor three years later.
 After eight years as mayor, Muxlow was elected to the House in 1980 where he served six terms.

 Muxlow's brother is former State Representative Paul Muxlow.